The distinctiveness and effectiveness of St. Anne’s as a Church of England school.

 The school`s distinctive Christian character.

-Distinctively Christian values are clearly expressed through the school’s Golden Values which are displayed in classrooms and around the building.
+Distinctively Christian values are clearly expressed through the school’s Christian Values which are displayed in classrooms and around the building.

 All staff model Christian values and relationships between children and adults are positive.
 The children are warm, friendly, caring and respectful.